rensimlab/rensimlab.github.io/showcase.md

 </figcaption>
 </figure>

-[Chen et al. 2014](http://adsabs.harvard.edu/abs/2014ApJ...795..144C) examine statistical correlations amongst many many baryonic and dark matter properties of interest in a sample of high redshift galaxies in the Rarepeak simulation.
+[Chen et al. 2014](http://adsabs.harvard.edu/abs/2014ApJ...795..144C) examine statistical correlations amongst many baryonic and dark matter properties of interest in a sample of high redshift galaxies in the Rarepeak simulation.
+These correlations can be used to build semi-analytic models of the formation of early galaxies.

 ### PROBING THE ULTRAVIOLET LUMINOSITY FUNCTION OF THE EARLIEST GALAXIES WITH THE RENAISSANCE SIMULATIONS
 #### Brian W. O’Shea, John H. Wise, Hao Xu, and Michael L. Norman, ApJLett, 807:L12, 2015